ducorteam/form/README.md

 ## Credits

 @ducor/helpers is heavily inspired by the [form handling approach](https://inertiajs.com/forms) from [Inertia.js](https://inertiajs.com/).
-Ultimately, @ducor/helpers is an effort to provide a standalone `$http`-like service for use outside of specific frameworks.
+Ultimately, @ducor/helpers is an effort to provide a standalone `Form`-like service for use outside of specific frameworks.